horea-chivu/hc-vim/README.md

     * **dsawardekar/wordpress.vim** - provide auto-completions for wordpress PHP files
     * **SirVer/ultisnips** - UltiSnips is the ultimate solution for snippets in Vim.
 It has tons of features and is very fast
     * **honza/vim-snippets** - contains snippets files for various programming languages
-    * **tpope/vim-surround** - surround.vim is all about "surroundings": parentheses, brackets, quotes, XML tags, and more.
+    * **tpope/vim-surround** - surround.vim is all about "surroundings": parentheses, brackets, quotes, XML tags, and more
+    * 'spf13/vim-autoclose' - if you open a bracket, paren, brace, quote, etc, it automatically closes it
 6. Improved syntax:
     * **sheerun/vim-polyglot** - syntax highlighting for every language